openstreetmap/stateofthemap-2022/calls/general.md

 In rating submissions, we will apply the following criteria:

 * OSM as the subject: A submission where OSM is the main subject or an important ingredient will be rated higher than one that is more generic (e.g. a general talk about GIS software).
 * Preference of “open”: A submission about open data and open source software will be preferred over one that deals with proprietary data or proprietary software and closed platforms.
 * Preference of innovation: A submission about something new, or something not discussed at previous conferences, will be preferred over one that discusses more widely known issues (exception: OSM Basics).
 * We are hoping for talks from a multitude of speakers and hence we would prefer accepting a talk from a „new“ speaker over accepting a second talk from someone who has already an accepted talk.
-* We will also try to avoid accepting many talks from members of the same organisation.
+* We will also try to avoid accepting too many talks from members of the same organisation.
 * We prefer talks from members of underrepresented groups.
 * We value transparency.
 We prefer submissions that disclose affiliations and sponsors of their work.